pudeIko/piva/docs/source/viewers.rst

                               information.)
                               *start JL session* opens new
                               ``jupyter-lab`` server.
-open experimental logbook     Create new ``notebook`` file with an automated
+create experimental logbook   Create new ``notebook`` file with an automated
                               experimental logbook for selected beamline.
 ============================  =================================================